Jonathan Malaya: Teaching career

 Malaya was a part-time lecturer at the College of Economics, Finance, and Politics of the Polytechnic University of the Philippines and at the Assumption College San Lorenzo.
 He taught political theory and English literature.
+Malaya was also a former Senior Lecturer at the University of the Philippines National College of Public Administration and Governance and the University of Makati.
 He also served as Regent of the City University of Pasay and was instrumental in the establishment of the Imus City Polytechnic Institute.
+Malaya is currently a Senior Lecturer at San Sebastian College Recoletos and the Development Academy of the Philippines.

 He is now on his second term as Board Member of the National Music Competition for Young Artists (NAMCYA), a resident company of the Cultural Center of the Philippines.

 Department of Education

-In the Department of Education, Malaya brought with him a wealth of experience in public sector reform, legislation, and public administration that he acquired from extensive government experience.

-He chaired both the Association of South East Asian Nations (ASEAN) Senior Officials in Education Meeting and the South East Asian Ministers of Education (SEAMEO) High Officials Meeting in 2009–2010.
+In the Department of Education, Malaya chaired both the Association of South East Asian Nations (ASEAN) Senior Officials in Education Meeting and the South East Asian Ministers of Education (SEAMEO) High Officials Meeting in 2009–2010.
 He also headed the Philippine Delegation to ASEAN + 3 (China, Japan, Korea) Senior Officials Meeting on Education in 2010.
 He was also a member of the Board of Trustees of the ASEAN Universities Network as well as the Governing Board member of the SEAMEO Regional Center QITEP-English based in Jogjakarta, Indonesia.

 Teacher's welfare

-As DepEd Legislative Liaison Officer, he successfully secured Congressional support to upgrade the salary grade and salaries of all public school teachers through Congressional Joint Resolution No. 4 otherwise known as the Salary Standardization Law III.
+As DepEd Legislative Liaison Officer, he successfully secured Congressional support to upgrade the salary grade and salaries of all public school teachers through Congressional Joint Resolution No. 4, otherwise known as the Salary Standardization Law III.

 With the support of Gawad Kalinga and local government units, he spearheaded the construction of socialized housing projects for teachers in Camarines Norte, Cebu and Davao City.
 As OIC-Superintendent of Baguio Teachers’ Camp, he implemented a Master Redevelopment Plan that transformed the once run-down facility into DepEd's premier training and recreation center.
 He also established the Sining Pambansa Festival and institutionalized the Pambansang Gawad sa Ulirang Kabataan.

 He received a Presidential Citation from Arroyo and the DepEd Certificate of Recognition from Education Secretary Armin Luistro for outstanding performance in the public sector.

 Written works

-Malaya has written four (4) books, which includeds So Help Us God: The Presidents of the Philippines and Their Inaugural Addresses which he co-wrote with his brother Ambassador J. Eduardo Malaya, Liberal Views on Constitutional Reform and Hit the Podium!: Getting Started in Debate.
+Malaya has written five (5) books, which include Stewards of the Nation: Inaugural Visions from Aguinaldo to Duterte, which climbed the eighth place on the PowerBooks Best Seller List, and So Help Us God: The Presidents of the Philippines and Their Inaugural Addresses which he co-wrote with his brother Ambassador J. Eduardo Malaya, Liberal Views on Constitutional Reform and Hit the Podium!: Getting Started in Debate.
+Other works include Federalism 101: A Primer, and the Quest for a Federal Republic, both of which explore principles and prospects of Federalism in the Philippines.